Detroit to cut 1,000 city worker positions by late Feb: mayor

 Detroit Mayor Dave Bing said on Friday that 1,000 city worker positions, or about 9 percent of the total, would be cut, two days after he said the city would run out of cash by April without broad wage and benefit cuts and a corporate tax increase.

-City departments will identify the number of workers to be laid off starting the first week of December and layoff notices will be issued starting the week of January 21, the mayor's office said in a statement.

-The jobs are to be eliminated by February 25 to save Detroit about $14 million in the current fiscal year, Bing said.
-Earlier on Friday, the mayor's office had said that layoff notices would begin the first week of December.
+Layoff notices are expected to go out starting in early December and the jobs eliminated by February 25 to save Detroit about $14 million in the current fiscal year, Bing said in a statement.

 Bing said on Wednesday the cuts were needed to avoid the city falling under a state-appointed emergency manager, which would take control over Detroit from local residents.